 Greece is a country with over sixteen thousand kilometers (9,942 miles) of spectacular coastline, which makes it a scuba diver’s paradise, offering diving enthusiasts the time of their lives.
 Here, Greek Reporter offers you some of the top spots for scuba diving in the country.

 The volcanic island of Nea Kameni near Santorini

 The area surrounding the volcanic island of Santorini provides marvelous opportunities for scuba diving enthusiasts.

 One of the best spots, known as Nea Kameni, is an uninhabited island across from Santorini, which was also the site of a gigantic ancient volcanic eruption.

-There are plenty of things to explore in this area, including diverse and fascinating marine life, as well as underwater sea caves and even a shipwreck.
+There are plenty of things to explore in this area, including diverse and fascinating marine life, underwater sea caves, and even a shipwreck.

 The wreck of the “Santa Maria,” a steel passenger ship measuring 34 meters (111 feet) long, lies southeast of the island in Taxiarachis Bay.

-The ship, which sank in 1975, lies at a depth of only 18 meters (59 feet), which makes it ideal for scuba divers of all experience levels.
+The ship, which sank in 1975, lies at a depth of only eighteen meters (59 feet), which makes it ideal for scuba divers of all experience levels.